ramya-raghu25/Master-Thesis-project/README.md

 ## Running the experiment

-Simply run the script in [Master-Thesis-project/training_scripts/main.py](Master-Thesis-project/training_scripts/main.py).
-Specify the dataset to be used in dset (LAF or NYU) and the semantic segmentation network to be used in semseg_variants (PSPNet or BaysegNet).
+Simply run the script in [Master-Thesis-project/training_scripts/main.py](training_scripts/main.py).
+Specify the dataset to be used in *dset* (LAF or NYU) and the semantic segmentation network to be used in *semseg_variants* (PSPNet or BaysegNet).

 ## Results

-This folder contains the output images highlighting the unknown objectsfrom the experiments performed on Lost and Found and NYU dataset along with some failure cases.
-It also contains the AUROC performance curves for UOSN, UOSN architecture and few examples from the swapped labelled dataset.
+This folder contains the output images highlighting the unknown objects from the experiments performed on Lost and Found and NYU dataset, along with some failure cases.
+It also contains the AUROC performance curves for UOSN, UOSN architecture and a few examples from the swapped labelled dataset.